-- Our advertising network consisted of 21,172 screens (16,768 operated by the founding members) located in 1,730 theaters (1,259 operated by the founding members) in 47 states and the District of Columbia, including each of the top 25 and 50 DMAs®, and 187 DMAs® in total; - Approximately 73% of our screens (approximately 77% of our attendance) were located within the top 50 U.S. DMAs® and approximately 32% of our screens (approximately 37% of our attendance) were located within the top 10 U.S. DMAs®.
-Theaters within our network represented approximately 69%, 67%, and 67% of the total theater attendance in theaters that present advertising in the top 10, top 25 and top 50 U.S. DMAs®, respectively and 62% for all DMAs®, providing a very attractive platform for national advertisers who want exposure in larger markets or on a national basis; - Our total annual network theater attendance was approximately 705.1 million (approximately 580.8 million from the founding members), which increased 7.5% compared to 2017.
-Our network of modern theaters represented approximately 58% of the total U.S. theater attendance, with some of the most highly attended theaters in the industry, as measured by screens per location and attendance per screen; - The average screens per theater in our network was 12.2 screens, 1.7 times the U.S. theater industry average, and the aggregate annual attendance per screen of theaters included in our network during 2018 was 33,303, versus the U.S. theater industry average attendance per indoor screen of 29,985, using metrics reported by the National Association of Theatre Owners ("NATO").
+- Our advertising network consisted of 21,208 screens (16,880 operated by the founding members) located in 1,734 theaters (1,267 operated by the founding members) in 47 states and the District of Columbia, including each of the top 25 and 50 DMAs®, and 190 DMAs® in total, as of December 26, 2019; - Over 700 million people attended theaters in our network in 2019 based on Nielsen estimates and 69%, 65% and 65% of the total theater attendance in theaters that present advertising in the top 10, 25 and 50 U.S. DMAs®, respectively and 61% of all DMAs® nationally, providing an attractive platform for national advertisers who want exposure in larger markets or on a national basis; and - The average screens per theater in our network during 2019 was 12.2 screens, 1.7 times the U.S. theater industry average and the aggregate annual attendance per screen of theaters included in our network during 2019 was 30,714, versus the U.S. theater industry average attendance per indoor screen of 28,209, using metrics reported by the National Association of Theatre Owners.

-Scalable, State-of-the-Art Digital Content Distribution Technology-Our use of the combination of satellite and terrestrial network technology, combined with the design and functionality of our Digital Content Software and Network Operations Center infrastructure, makes our network efficient and scalable and also allows us to target specific audiences and provide advertising scheduling flexibility and reporting.
-We offer short lead times by accelerating the delivery time of media from proposal to on-screen across our network of movie theaters nationwide.
-National, local and regional advertisers are able to run their ads in the Noovie pre-show less than 72 hours following the proposal (comparable to TV), which is a significant improvement over the cinema industry's traditional turn-around time frame and gives businesses that rely on time-sensitive promotional advertising strategies, such as car dealerships, retail stores and quick service restaurants, the opportunity to take advantage of the power of cinema.
+Scalable, state-of-the-art digital content distribution technology-Our use of the combination of satellite and terrestrial network technology, combined with the design and functionality of our Digital Content Software and Customer Experience Center infrastructure, makes our network efficient and scalable and also allows us to target specific audiences and provide advertising scheduling flexibility and reporting.
+National, local and regional advertisers are generally able to run their ads in the Noovie pre-show less than 72 hours following the proposal which is comparable to the lead time of television advertising and which is a significant improvement over the cinema industry's historical turn-around time frame, giving businesses that rely on time-sensitive promotional advertising strategies the opportunity to take advantage of the power of cinema.
+The Company plans to further decrease this lead time following the upgrade of our planning, proposal and inventory tracking system, as further discussed below.